 These CPD activities are suitable for anyone working in, or interested in working in, an education setting.
-Topics covered include assessment, inclusive education, reflective practice and outdoor learning.
+Topics covered include assessment, reflective practice and outdoor learning.

 Assessment and feedback: Peer and self assessment

 This CPD task seeks to help TAs and other practitioners to understand how peer and self assessment can be effectively used in the classroom to support learning.

 Research shows that effective feedback is an important way of supporting the learning process.
 This CPD task seeks to support practitioners by helping them to understand some key principles of effective feedback practices and how these might be applied.

 Questioning is an important technique used to support learning in the classroom.
 It is a technique that is used for a variety of reasons and this CPD is intended to give you an understanding of some of the different purposes of questioning and then consider how your own questioning techniques might be developed to promote learning and understanding.

 Home schooling and working has given people new experiences.
 This CPD explores how education can use this opportunity to provide alternative and effective learning experiences away from conventional environments.

 Mathematics: Encouraging a positive attitude towards learning maths